pmeads/course-dbt/greenery/README.md

 what metrics might be particularly useful for marketing?
 - what location purchased more by state? by zip? done
 - what marketing campains led to sales?  done
-- what is the average amount of a product when bought?
+- what is the average amount of a product when bought? done
-- how long did it take for a customer to reorder?
+- on avg how long did it take for a customer to reorder a product?
 - which products are reordered?
-- which users ordered the most?
+- which users ordered the most? done
 - what is the avg amount spent?
 - which shipping service had more delays?
 - what orders are preparing but already past their estimated delivery at?